KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

 This repo contains a Unity project with a benchmark for the comparing bandwidth usage for syncing transform data of our Reactor Multiplayer Engine against some alternative networking solutions for Unity.

+A web build of the Reactor benchmark is here https://demo.kinematicsoup.com/benchmark-asteroids/index.html

 ## Purpose

 This Benchmark is intended to compare network transform compression bandwidth between a selected number of frameworks.
 It implements